crate/cratedb-terraform/azure/README.md

 ## Accessing Azure VMs
 Azure VMs are not directly accessible as they have private IP addresses.
 To connect to them, use a [bastion host](https://docs.microsoft.com/en-us/azure/bastion/quickstart-host-portal).
 Please see `terraform output -json` for the user name and private key which are valid for all VMs.

-## Development
-[TFLint](https://github.com/terraform-linters/tflint) is configured to check the code for issues.
-Run `tflint --init` to initialize it, and `tflint` to run it.
-See `.tflint.hcl` for configured plugins.